 7. Give yourself love

 Give yourself time, attention and love.
 Take time out for yourself to do things you enjoy, even if you are busy.
 Tune out from the outside world daily and tune into what you feel, think and need.
 Say kind words to yourself.
-In my practice, I have many clients use the mirror and say kind things to themselves daily as way to give themselves love.
+In my practice, I have many clients use a mirror and say kind things to themselves daily as way to give themselves love.

 8. Move your body